Everything you need to know about Draft Day Challenge.

 Win bragging rights on the leaderboard

-Head to My Board to start building your mock draft.
+Head to Mock Drafts to start building your mock draft.
 You have 32 picks to fill — one for each first-round selection.

 Making Picks